Coach gun

 A coach gun is a double-barreled shotgun, generally with side-by-side barrels 18 to 24 in long.
 It was called a "cut-down shotgun" and a "messenger's gun" from the use of such shotguns on stagecoaches by shotgun messengers in the American Wild West.
-The name "coach gun" was coined by modern term gun-collectors.
+The name "coach gun" is a modern term used by gun-collectors.

 Origins

 The terms "cut-down shotgun" or "messenger's gun" were coined in the 1860s when Wells Fargo & Co. assigned messengers armed with shotguns, called "shotgun messengers", to guard its express consignments on express overland vehicles in California.
 The phrase riding shotgun was not coined until 1919.

 There was no single manufacturer for the traditional messenger's gun, as it was a generic term describing a class of shotguns offered in a variety of barrel lengths from 18 to 24 in (versus 28 to 36 in for bird hunting guns), either by the factory or from owners and gunsmiths cutting down the barrels.